Antibiotic Exposure Model

 sex int "M" = male, "F" = female

-n_birth int The total number of births in BC in a given year.
+n_birth int The total number of births in BC in a given time interval.

 Model: Generalized Linear Model - Negative Binomial